Are you purchasing a home in Evansville?

 Step 7 – Obtain your loan

-Upon finalizing the contract, you'll begin working with your mortgage lender to close the loan.
+Upon signing the contract, you'll begin working with your lender to close the loan.

-If you're pre-approved, this shouldn't take much time at all.
-But you should to stay in close contact with your mortgage lender.
+If you're pre-qualified, this shouldn't take much time at all, but you'll need to keep in close contact with your mortgage lender.

-And I'll sort out all the property information your mortgage lender needs to close the loan.
+And I'll deal with all the property information your mortgage lender needs to close the loan.

 Step 8 – Close the deal

-The estimate rests on the loan amount, and RESPA requirements order that it has to contain all closing costs and be within a strict range of accuracy.
-I'll review the estimate and let you know if it all looks adequate.
+This estimate is formed from the loan amount, and RESPA requirements order that it has to include all closing costs and be within a close range of accuracy.
+I'll study the estimate and let you know if everything looks okay.

-Then we'll close on your home.
-This will most often happen at a title company or escrow office and should be a smooth and stress-free occasion.
+Then it's time to close on your house.
+This will most often take place at a title company or escrow office and is often a smooth and pleasant event.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+It's time to move into your new home.
 Enjoy it.
-And if you need anything or have any questions, be sure to call me at (812) 436-9222 or e-mail me at .
+And if you have any questions, just contact me at (812) 436-9222 or e-mail me at .